davidjono1985/T1A1Workbook/README.md

 #### Commercialization of the internet

 Although there were already commercial enterprises in existence, it wasn’t until 1995 that the internet was first considered to be truly commercialized.
 This was due, in part to the development of SSL encryption (Secure Sockets Layer) which allowed for safe financial transactions.
-It was also the year two major companies were started – the Echo Bay (now EBAY) and Amazon.com
+It was also the year two major companies were started – the Echo Bay (now EBAY) and Amazon.

 The introduction of https (the hypertext transfer protocol encrypted with SSL) as well as user-friendly web browsers and major internet service providers contributed to the dot com boom of the late 1990's.

-#### QUESTION 2
+# QUESTION 2

 #### PACKETS
 Packets allow large pieces of information to be transferred accross the TCP/IP network by breaking the data down into smaller pieces or "packets" in order to be compiled again at the other end .
 This technology was of critical importance in the development of the internet as it allows for different bandwidths and potential interference while tranferring data from one IP address to another.